nzhan005/tf-kube-examples/README.md

 sudo ./kube.sh node

 # Configure kubectl & network & dashboard (master only)
-# Record the output token from token file for logging into dashboard.
+# Use the output token from token file for logging into dashboard.
 sudo ./kube.sh conf

 # Shutdown cluster & clean (master only)